Terrey Hills Aboriginal Engravings

 Although the walking trail is unmarked, a blue sign in front of the rock platform states that this is a protected Aboriginal site.
 Stanbury & Clegg in their Field Guide to Aboriginal Rock Engravings refer to this area as the “Hunting Site”, and suggest that it denotes a successful kangaroo hunt.
 This would be used for an “increase ceremony”, designed to promote the fertility of particular plants or animals.
 There’s also an argument that because the man has a large penis, and is wearing a head-dress, the site might be associated with creator spirits such as Baiame (Ray Norris).

-As well as th....
+As well as the man, there are two women and two....
 Continue Reading at Hiking The World